Sadler remains on hot streak in Nationwide with Bristol win

 Bristol, TN (Sports Network) - After not winning a Nationwide Series race since October 1998, Elliott Sadler has now won two of the first four races this season by taking Saturday's Ford EcoBoost 300 at Bristol Motor Speedway.

-Two weeks ago at Phoenix, Sadler ended a 91-race winless drought in NASCAR's second-tier series.
+Two weeks ago at Phoenix, Sadler ended a 91-race winless drought in the NASCAR second-tier series.
 He had been a full-time competitor in Sprint Cup from 1999-2010 before returning to the Nationwide at the beginning of last season.

-Sadler won a Nationwide race at Bristol for the first time in March '98.
-His first career Cup victory came here in 2001.
+Sadler won a Nationwide race at Bristol for the first time in March '98, while his first career Cup victory came here in 2001.

-Keselowski finished third, followed by Joey Logano, who started on the pole and led the most laps with 119.
-Dale Earnhardt Jr. completed the top-five.
+Brad Keselowski finished third, followed by Joey Logano, who started on the pole and led the most laps with 119.
+Dale Earnhardt Jr. completed the top- five.

 Kyle Busch, winner of the last three Nationwide races at Bristol, finished one lap down in 17th.
 Just before the halfway point, Busch encountered a loose wheel and had to pit unexpectedly, which put him almost two laps behind.
 He got back on the lead lap and ran among the top-10 before he made contact with the wall with less than 50 laps left.